 - a.
-The large product under investigation falls under 3 other regulations in force including the general Ecodesign Directive 125/2009, but the synergy to conduct combined multiple testing for Ecodesign market surveillance and other relevant regulations is really limited; - b.
+The large product under investigation does not fall in any other regulation in force except for the general Ecodesign Directive 125/2009; - b.
 There is no case of Type 1 synergy where the same test once carried out as per Regulation 1 is automatically valid for Regulation 2 or vice versa (i.e. ensure that two identical tests or two identical properties (required by different pieces of regulation) are not tested twice); - c.
 There are two main cases: - 1. a large product in the scope of this document is under surveillance - 2. another product covered by another regulation is under surveillance